at-github/etc/.i3/README.md

 - [ ] Do not display, wifi, ethernet or vpn as fallback
 - [/] List gui program i can launch to set some stuf
 - [ ] Move i3 config in ~/.config?
 And create a dedicated script to deploy it
+- [ ] Wifi, icon for low, normal and high perf

 ## How to launch
 - pamac `pamac-manager` but need `sudo` so…